 Living in Hoi An Video

-D worked hard to put this little video together for you.
+D ( my son ) worked hard to put this little video together for you.
 As you can see, we’re working on getting YouTube up and running with talking to camera videos, but we’re not quite ready to publish yet.
 This just gives you a taste of life in Hoi An, the place, the food, lifestyle and our house ( please subscribe, we’re getting better at video every day and about to invest in proper equipment.)

-I love Hoi An And I Love Vietnam, It’s Not The Place, It’s Me
+I Love Hoi An And I Love Vietnam

-This is a lovely town for expats or digital nomads, it’s not another Chiang Mai, there’s no malls, movies, co-working spaces or ice skating, but it’s a lovely town with cute shops, an interesting market, beautiful countryside to explore, wonderful people and great food.
+Hoi An is a lovely town for expats or digital nomads, it’s not another Chiang Mai, there’s no malls, movies, co-working spaces or ice skating, but it’s a lovely town with cute shops, interesting markets, beautiful countryside to explore, wonderful people and great food.
 For malls you need to visit Danang, they are there along with the ice rinks and Starbucks, about half an hour up the road.
-The house we’re in is amazing, brand new and very budget friendly and there are some big day trips to do to nearby places.
-It’s not ideal for a long stay but it’s extremely pleasant.
-I’m just not good at sitting still.
-There’s a lovely beach too, but we’re not generally beach people.
+The house we rented just outside the Old Town was amazing, brand new and very budget friendly and there are some big day trips to do to nearby places.
+It’s not perfect for a long stay but it’s extremely pleasant.
+There are beaches in Hoi An too, but we’re not generally beach people.
 So although I sometimes struggle with slow travel and feel that my wings have been clipped, I LOVE this town, in some ways I didn’t want to leave.

 Living in Hoi An